ruthkeogh/ABCi_data/README.md

-# ABCi: A Benchmark causal inference data set
+# ABCi: A benchmark causal inference data set

 This repository provides the ABCi data set, data generation code, and code for illustrating the use of the data, as described in the draft paper (See ABCi_data_paper_draft.pdf for the draft):